Critics urge Canada to stop producing nuclear waste until new disposal policy

 OTTAWA -- Environmental groups say Canada should stop producing nuclear energy until the federal government replaces its "pathetic" waste disposal policy with something more meaningful and scientific.

-The groups, including the Canadian Coalition for Nuclear Responsibility and the Canadian Environmental Law Association, plan to protest a meeting Wednesday where officials will discuss plans to decommission nuclear labs and reactors in Chalk River, Ont., and Pinawa, Man.
+The groups, including the Canadian Coalition for Nuclear Responsibility and the Canadian Environmental Law Association, intend to protest outside a meeting Wednesday where officials will discuss plans to decommission nuclear labs and reactors in Chalk River, Ont., and Pinawa, Man.

-The groups are particularly concerned about the proposal to build a surface-level disposal site at Chalk River to bury one million cubic metres of waste just a kilometre from the Ottawa River, and to encase nuclear reactors at the sites in concrete.
+The groups are particularly concerned about the proposal to build a surface-level disposal site at Chalk River, about two hours northwest of Ottawa, that would house a million cubic metres of waste just a kilometre from the Ottawa River, and to bury underground nuclear reactors at the sites in concrete.

-They say neither proposal meets international guidelines for the handling of nuclear waste.
+Neither proposal meets international guidelines for the handling of nuclear waste, they say.

-Coalition president Gordon Edwards says Canada's only written national policy on radioactive waste is so short it would take less than four tweets to post it on Twitter.
+Indeed, Canada's only written national policy on radioactive waste is so short it would take less than four tweets to post it on Twitter, said coalition president Gordon Edwards.

-The groups want Ottawa to stop producing nuclear waste and work on developing a disposal policy in consultation with the public.

 Top Video